vllur/vllur.github.io/content/index.md

   </ul>
 </nav>

-Hello!
-I'm web developer and web designer, with skills ranging from Figma UI and UX design, through newest trends in CSS all the way to PHP and Linux server administration.
-Mostly interested in design, but I also enjoy implementing them for people to use.
+Hello.
+I'm interested in web development and web design.
+I do UI and UX design in Figma and make Jekyll themes, utilizing my skills in SCSS.